HOW TO GET HELP

 The Complainant and Respondent may request that they be re-interviewed.
-The Complainant and the Respondent may, in writing, submit any additional comments, witnesses, evidence, or follow-up questions to the investigators within five (5) business days of the opportunity to review the report.
-Upon receipt of any additional information by the Complainant or Respondent, or after the five (5) business day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.
+The Complainant and the Respondent may, in writing, submit any additional comments, witnesses, evidence, or follow-up questions to the investigators within five (5) calendar days of the opportunity to review the report.
+Upon receipt of any additional information by the Complainant or Respondent, or after the five (5) calendar day period has lapsed without comment, the investigators will conduct any additional follow-up that they deem appropriate.

 3. Determination of Responsibility

 The investigators will make a determination, by a preponderance of the evidence, whether there is sufficient information to support a finding of responsibility.
 The investigators finding, and the rationale for the finding, will be included in the final investigative report which will be shared with the Complainant and the Respondent by the Civil Rights Coordinator.
 The preponderance of the evidence is the standard whereby the relevant and admissible information is found to support, more likely than not, the allegations.

 If the investigators determine by a preponderance of the evidence that there is insufficient information to find the Respondent responsible for violating this or other policies, the Complainant may appeal this outcome following the procedures set forth in Section VIII.G.
 (Appeals).